OliverinMelb/openvsx/Deploying-Open-VSX.md

 ## Getting Started

 You can quickly spin up an Open VSX server and webui using the DockerFile below.
 Additionally you need a [PostgreSQL](https://www.postgresql.org) instance and an [Elasticsearch](https://www.elastic.co/elasticsearch/) instance.
 To use the user and admin sections of the webui, you need to configure a [GitHub OAuth app](https://docs.github.com/en/free-pro-team@latest/developers/apps/building-oauth-apps).
+For troubleshooting and further configuration, see issue [#703](https://github.com/eclipse/openvsx/issues/703).

 ### DockerFile